conesgnomes/ping-pong/README.md

 ## Technologies Used

-_I used both HTML and CSS for this application._
+_I used HTML, CSS, and JavaScript for this application._

 ### License